wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Introduction
 Today you will pursue the analysis of Bou Sleiman et al. *Drosophila melanogaster* data.
 Unless you managed to map all samples yesterday (:clap:), use the pre-processed `Kallisto` results located in the `~/data/rnaseq/kallisto/SRR*` folders.
 A first step of the practical will be to import the data and sum the transcript-level TPM estimates to gene-level TPM expression estimates.
 This allows to obtain expression levels that are not affected by differential transcript usage or differential splicing.
 You will then be able to perform some clustering analyses and study differential expression between strains and experimental conditions.

-In the interest of time, I have written fully most of the R commands, that you can copy-paste.
+In the interest of time, most of the R commands are written fully, so that you can copy-paste.
 I encourage you to read them fully and try to understand what was done.
-Feel free to try and modify some parameters, or ask the assistants if sonething is not clear.
+Feel free to try and modify some parameters, or ask the assistants if something is not clear.

 ## Read and format the metadata

-Launch R in the console or using Rstudio.
+Launch R in the console or use Rstudio.
 ```R
 ## path to the data
 dataFolder <- "~/data/rnaseq/"
 ```

 You will first read and format the experiment metadata using the GEOquery package (<http://www.bioconductor.org/packages/release/bioc/vignettes/GEOquery/inst/doc/GEOquery.html>).
-The metadata are located in the `GSE59411_series_matrix.txt` file that we pre-downloaded on the GEO page of the experiment.
+The metadata are located in the `GSE59411_series_matrix.txt` file that was pre-downloaded on the GEO page of the experiment.
 Metadata can also be read from the `GSE59411_family.soft` file, or by passing the experiment name to the GEOquery package (beware, the format of the resulting R object will slightly differ depending on the approach used).
 The following steps are a bit boring, but try to understand what was done:

 ```R
 ## Should not be needed: